Glove Love: Mastering the Art of Breaking in Leather Gloves

 Leather Gloves: Breaking Them In

-Step three: It's time to get your hands dirty, literally.
-Grab some leather conditioner—mink oil works wonders—and give those gloves a good rubdown.
+Step two: It's time to get your hands dirty, literally.
+Grab your favorite leather conditioner and give those gloves a good rubdown (more on this below).
 Cover every nook and cranny until they're all nice and coated.
 You can find this stuff at most car or outdoor shops.

-Step four: Wear 'em like you mean it!
+Step three: Wear 'em like you mean it!
 Don't just let them sit there, begging for action.
 Whether you're out gardening or fixing up odds and ends around the house, keep those gloves on and get moving.
-Flex those fingers, bend those wrists – it's all part of the process.
+Interlock your fingers, bend those wrists, make fists – it's all part of the process.

 And there you have it – the not-so-secret recipe for turning stiff leather gloves into your new best friends.
 So, roll up those sleeves, get to work, and soon enough, you'll be enjoying the comfort and freedom of movement you've been dreaming of!